Copenhagen

 • Hotel Sanders (City Centre/Nyhavn) - boutique hotel offering elegant suites and apartments, with Copenhagen’s iconic waterfront and main attractions just steps away.

-• Since the rise of New Nordic Cuisine, Copenhagen’s food scene has transformed from what was once modest Danish fare to now globally celebrated cuisine, making the city a must-visit for food lovers.
-We ate so many memorable things; these are just a small sample of our family’s favorites:
+• Since the rise of New Nordic Cuisine, Copenhagen’s food scene has transformed from what was once modest Danish fare to now a globally celebrated cuisine, making the city a must-visit for food lovers.

 • Fiskebar (Kødbyen / Meatpacking District) - seafood restaurant offering an excellent selection of casual‑yet‑elevated dishes in a trendy atmosphere.
 Reservations are a must.